dmesser/ansible-rolling-upgrade/README.md

 ## How to run in Ansible Tower

 > Currently there is an issue in Ansible Tower 3.0.3 and the os-client-config version shipped with it when using the built-in OpenStack inventory script.
 > os-client-config is statically initialized with the *private* parameter set to true.
 This can be overridden with source variable definitions in the Tower Inventory.
-However incorrect string conversion leads to this parameter always be set to true unless it's initalized with ''.
+However insufficient string conversion in os-client-config leads to this parameter always be set to true unless it's initalized with '' in YAML.
 > When the parameter is true it will cause python-shade to treat the OpenStack cloud as not capable of providing floating IPs.
 > As such all IPs reported in the inventory will be OpenStack-internal tenant IPs and the floating IPs will be ignored.